-The George Lyndon Hicks Fellowship for Southeast Asia Collections (GLHF) aims to attract top tier professionals to work with the National Library, Singapore (NLS) to develop its collections on Singapore and Southeast Asia.
-Through the Fellowship, NLS also aims to foster partnerships with collectors worldwide.
-We welcome talented librarians, researchers, curators, archivists and collectors to collaborate with us.
+The George Lyndon Hicks Fellowship for Southeast Asia Collections (GLHF) aims to attract top-tier professionals to work with the National Library, Singapore to develop its collections on Singapore and Southeast Asia.
+Through the Fellowship, we also aim to foster partnerships with collectors worldwide and welcome talented librarians, researchers, curators, archivists and collectors to collaborate with us.

-The National Library, Singapore (NLS)'s statutory mandate since 1958 has been to collect, organise, preserve and make accessible the nation's published legacy.
-NLS also seeks to promote and inculcate knowledge of the island's history and multicultural heritage, by collecting early documentation and unique material.
+Since 1958, the National Library, Singapore's statutory mandate has been to collect, organise, preserve and make accessible the nation's published legacy.
+The National Library also seeks to promote and inculcate knowledge of the city's history and multicultural heritage, by collecting early documentation and unique material.
 These include hand-written manuscripts, maps, letters and diaries, which tell of life in Singapore and the region before its independence.

 The Fellowship's goals are to:

 Preference is given to developing collections on the following topics:

 All applicants must be nominated by libraries, established research and academic institutions, museums, archives or other experts in the subject fields above.